Sallie Aprahamian has been directing television for over two decades.

 In 2008 she directed her first feature film Broken Lines – selected for Venice and London Film Festival, co- starring Paul Bettany and Olivia Williams.

-More recently Sallie has worked on the last three series of The Dumping Ground and teen drama Wolfblood for CBBC, both of which have earned her BAFTA nominations, three episodes of the brand new adaptation of The Worst Witch for CBBC/ZDF/Netflix and is currently directing on Hetty Feather Series 4 for CBBC.
+More recently Sallie has worked on the last three series of The Dumping Ground and teen drama Wolfblood for CBBC, both of which have earned her BAFTA nominations, three episodes of the brand new adaptation of The Worst Witch for CBBC/ZDF/Netflix and Hetty Feather Series 4 for CBBC.